MandBea-Media-Labs/cost-of-concrete/docs/admin-ui/phase-6-auth-and-rls-overview.md

 ### 3.2 `pages` RLS hardening

-These migrations also tighten `pages` RLS:
+These migrations tighten `pages` RLS:

+**Migrations:**
+- `20251119134331_enable_rls_on_pages_table.sql` – Re-enabled RLS on pages table
+- `20251119134414_remove_temporary_pages_read_policy.sql` – Removed overly permissive temporary policy
+- `20251119135456_add_public_read_policy_for_published_pages.sql` – Added limited public read policy

+**Final RLS Policies:**
 - Drop the broad authenticated-user policies:
   `"Authenticated users can view/create/update/delete pages"`.
-- Keep the public policy from the original pages migration ("Public can view published pages").
+- Remove the temporary policy that allowed all users to read all non-deleted pages.
 - Add admin-only policies based on `account_profiles`:
   - `"Admins can read all pages"` – SELECT allowed when there is a matching `account_profiles` row with `is_admin = TRUE`.
   - `"Admins can create pages"` – INSERT allowed only for admins.
   - `"Admins can update pages"` – UPDATE allowed only for admins (both USING and WITH CHECK).
   - `"Admins can delete pages"` – DELETE allowed only for admins.
+- Add limited public read policy:
+  - `"Public users can view published pages"` – SELECT allowed for published, non-deleted pages only.
 - The Supabase **service_role** key continues to bypass RLS automatically for server-side operations where appropriate.

-Result: RLS now enforces that **only admins** (accounts with `account_type = 'admin'`) can manage pages via Supabase, while non-admin/public users can only read published content through the existing read-only policy.
+Result: RLS now enforces that **only admins** (accounts with `account_type = 'admin'`) can manage pages via Supabase, while public users can only read published content.
+Draft and archived pages remain admin-only.

 ---